 A beautiful city renowned for its Cuban influence and breathtaking beaches, Miami is what one would call ‘culturally diverse’.
 Be it dance festivals, artist exhibitions, live music, or incredible street food vendors, you can find anything from all over the world in this beautiful city of color and love.
 One thing that stands out, however, is the Latino influence.
 Miami is sometimes called little Havana, and among the huge Cuban, Puerto Rican, Argentinian, and Colombian population we can count Peruvians, who often announce themselves on the Miami scene with amazing culinary offerings.

 In Miami, you can find some of the best food from all over the world with a few miles from where you reside.
 Peruvian food, in particular, has become a favorite among the locals and tourists alike.
 This may be part of the worldwide trend of a local phenomenon but it’s definitely noticeable.
-There are many pretenders to the crown of best Peruvian restaurant in Miami so we’ve narrowed it down to ten.
+There are many pretenders to the crown of the Best Peruvian restaurant in Miami so we’ve narrowed it down to less than a dozen.
 This is quite a varied list with street food style joints and expensive restaurants taken together on their merits.

-If you have just landed in the city or live there and are curious about the Peruvian food trend and would like to know where to sample real Peruvian food, look no further.
+If you have just landed in the city or live there and are curious about the Peruvian food trend and would like to know where to sample real Peruvian dishes, look no further.
 We’ve compiled a list for you.
-Enjoy a review of the Top 10 Peruvian Restaurants in Miami and don’t forget to let us know what you think!
+Enjoy this list of the Best Peruvian Restaurants Miami has to offer and don’t forget to let us know what you think!
 Provecho!

 La Mar by Gaston Acurio